semprag/semprag.github.io/author.md

 We have an ambitious goal: to publish as many as possible of the top 100 articles in semantics and pragmatics in a given year, and no other full articles.

+Main articles have a target length of 20-45 journal pages, including references, appendices, and footnotes (this is about 8,000 to 18,000 words of main text).
+In exceptional circumstances, we will consider articles that reach a length of up to 60 journal pages, again including references, appendices, and footnotes, which corresponds to less than 25,000 words of main text.
+Although S&P is an online-only journal, and thus not limited by restrictions on the number of published pages, we nevertheless strongly discourage longer submissions, for several reasons.
+First, long papers place an undue burden on reviewers, who give their time freely and who we ask to provide a review within four weeks.
+It is also more difficult to find reviewers for a long paper, which leads to a longer time to decision, which is not in the interest of the author, the journal and the discipline.
+Finally, long papers slow down the production process for the relevant paper and everyone else as well.

 Issues that reviewers are directed to consider include the following:

 Originality & Results